hgrano/rareskills-rust-assignments/week1.md

 }
 ```

-It works with a primitive type because those are always copied onto the stack when calling a function on them, so move/ownership rules don't apply here?
+~~It works with a primitive type because those are always copied onto the stack when calling a function on them, so move/ownership rules don't apply here?~~
+It works with a primitive type because they implement `Copy` and they are copied instead of moved.

 ## Exercise 2 - Code analysis